CBD oil for cats

 - emotional reactions such as anxiety and stress

-CBD oil for cats is a special hemp product that contains the non-psychoactive active ingredient Cannabidiol (CBD) contains.
-Unlike tetrahydrocannabinol (THC), CBD acts non-intoxicatingbut exerts a regulatory effect on central body functions through various physiological mechanisms.
+CBD Oil for Cats is a special hemp product that contains the non-psychoactive active ingredient Cannabidiol (CBD) contains.
+Unlike tetrahydrocannabinol (THC), CBD acts non-intoxicating, but exerts a regulatory effect on central body functions through various physiological mechanisms.
 In cats, CBD is usually administered in the form of oils, pastes, or treats, with especially a THC-free and cat-appropriate formulation is of crucial importance.

 Although the endocannabinoid system in mammals evolutionarily conserved there are in cats specific differences: